Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Graph of valid plane trees: Global Structure

-\begin{proof} Consider the first valid local move of type 2 if you start at the root of $T_0$ and work clockwise through the half-edges.
-The first valid local move of type 2 involves two adjacent edges $e(i,j)$ and $e(i',j')$ such that $i<i'<j'<j$.
-If the half-edge $i$ has label $B$ then the half-edges $j$ and $i'$ must both be labeled by $\overline{B}$ while half-edge $j'$ is labeled $B$.
-When the greedy algorithm reaches half-edge $j$ then the half-edge $i'$ is unmatched more recently than the half-edge $i$.
-Since half-edges $i$ and $i'$ can bond, the greedy algorithm should have bonded them.
-Therefore $T_0$ has no valid local moves of type 2. \end{proof}
+Consider a valid local move of type 2 in $T_0$.
+This local move involves two adjacent edges $e(i,j')$ and $e(j,i')$ in $T_0$ such that $i<j<i'<j'$.
+If the half-edge $i$ has label $B$ then the half-edges $j$ and $j'$ must both be labeled by $\overline{B}$ while half-edge $i'$ is labeled $B$.
+At the $j^{th}$ step of the greedy algorithm $p_{i}$ is on top of the stack (regardless of whether there are other edges between $i$ and $j$ by Proposition \ref{proposition: valid subtrees}).
+So $p_{i}$ must be popped forming $e(i,j)$.
+By contradiction we conclude $T_0$ has no valid local moves of type 2. \end{proof}

+In fact more is true: the tree $T_0$ produced by the greedy algorithm is the only $P$-valid plane tree with no valid local moves of type 2.
+The proof walks through the definitions, particularly using the non-crossing condition of half-edges in plane trees.

+\begin{theorem} Suppose $T$ is a $P$-valid plane tree that is not $T_0$.
+Then $T$ has a valid local move of type 2. \end{theorem}

+\begin{proof} Consider a $P$-valid plane tree $T$ that is not $T_0$.
+They differ in some edge, so let $j$ denote the first half-edge in which they differ, i.e. $p_j$ labels a left half-edge in one of $T$ or $T_0$ but a right half-edge in the other.
+We first show that $p_j$ must label a right half-edge in $T_0$.
+If not it labels a right half-edge in $T$ which we call $e(i',j)$.
+The half-edges $i'+1,\ldots,j-1$ form a subtree of $T$ by Proposition \ref{proposition: valid subtrees}.
+This same subtree is in both $T$ and $T_0$ by hypothesis that $p_j$ is the first label where they differ.
+Thus $p_{i'}$ is on top of the stack at step $j$ in the greedy algorithm and so $e(i',j)$ is in $T_0$ contradicting our hypothesis.

+So $p_j$ labels a right half-edge in $T_0$ say of the edge $e(i,j)$.
+Then \begin{itemize} \item $i$ and $j$ are both left half-edges in $T$ by hypothesis \item that have complementary labels, say $B$ and $\overline{B}$ respectively, because $T_0$ is $P$-valid and \item the half-edges labeled ${i+1}, {i+2}, \ldots, {j-1}$ form a subtree in $T_0$ by Proposition \ref{proposition: valid subtrees} and thus in $T$ by hypothesis. \end{itemize}

+This means that $T$ looks like the schematic of Figure \ref{figure: have local move} and so admits a local move of type 2, as desired. \end{proof}

 We now conclude that in fact the graph whose vertices are valid plane trees and whose edges are local moves is connected.

 \begin{theorem} Fix a primary structure $P$.
 The graph $\mathcal{G}_P$ is connected. \end{theorem}